Family Income Supplement (FIS) is a weekly tax-free payment available to

 not assessed).
 The gross rental income is assessed and you cannot deduct

 mortgage payments or other expenses.
+Rental income from renting a room in

 The following payments do not count as family income: